-The local markets are a tradition in Korea and offers many hidden treasure to include a huge variety of inexpensive clothes, kitchenware and imported products.
-These markets offers the excitement of feasting on delicious street eats; almost every type of Korean street food can be found at the market.
+The local markets are a tradition in Korea and offers many hidden treasures to include a huge variety of inexpensive clothes, kitchenware and imported products.
+These markets offer the excitement of feasting on delicious street eats; almost every type of Korean street food can be found at the market.

 Lee Sung Dang is the oldest bakery in Korea.
 It has been in business in the same location since 1945.
 Its menu include danpatppang (bread filled with red bean paste) and yachaeppang (vegetable bread).
 If given the opportunity you must visit.